tokwanghilaw/A-Bangketa-Story/README.md

 # A Bangketa Story (WIP: 85%)

-A solo game development project for CGAE203: 2D-Game Development.
+A solo game development project for my Midterms in CGAE203: 2D-Game Development.

 ## Description